 - Education and Training Reform Regulations 2017 (Vic.)

-- Ministerial Order No. 870: Child Safe Standards - Managing the Risk of Child Abuse in Schools
+- Ministerial Order No. 1359: Implementing the Child Safe Standards – Managing the Risk of Child Abuse in Schools and School Boarding Premises.

 Child Information Sharing Scheme and the Family Violence Information Sharing Scheme